DougG7/Single-Page-CV/README.md

    git push origin feature/your-feature
    ```
 5. **Open a pull request** on GitHub.
-For more information, check out the project roadmap: Single-Page CV Project Roadmap.
+For more information, check out the project roadmap: https://roadmap.sh/projects/single-page-cv.